tweag/inline-js/README.md

 `inline-js` follows in the tradition of [inline-c](http://hackage.haskell.org/package/inline-c) and [inline-java](http://hackage.haskell.org/package/inline-java) in enabling developers to bridge the gap between Haskell and another programming language.
 It comes with two QuasiQuoters, `expr` and `block`, to allow embedding a JavaScript expression/block in Haskell.
 It relies on `FromJSON`/`ToJSON` classes of `aeson` for Haskell/JavaScript data conversion.

-Currently, this repository is an active laboratory.
-The API is subject to radical changes based on feedback from the development of `asterius`.
-But still, we are interested in how `inline-js` may be useful to your projects.
-Shall you have any questions, suggestions or criticisms, please don't hesitate to file an issue!

 ## Quick examples

 ### A sample use of `expr`: